 WORX WX030L 20V Power Share Cordless Cube Vac Compact Vacuum

 Requires two hands to operate

-Our tester loved that it is so easy and mess-free to empty.
+We appreciated that this vacuum is so easy and mess-free to empty.
 You push a button, and it releases the debris into the trash can.
-The flexible, 4-foot hose makes it easy to get into tight spaces like behind cabinets, couches, or car seats.
-This dustbuster does require two hands to operate (one to hold the motor and one to vacuum with the hose), but the portable, cube-sized motor makes it easy to carry around.
-It's noisy as you'd expect a super powerful vacuum to be, so we don't recommend cleaning while trying to have a conversation.
-However, if you're looking for a versatile vacuum to clean carpeted stairs or vehicle floor mats, it's a suitable option.
+The flexible, 3-foot hose makes it easy to get into tight spaces like behind cabinets, couches, or car seats.
+This dustbuster does require two hands to operate (one to hold the motor, and one to vacuum with the hose), but the portable, cube-sized motor makes it easy to carry around.
+It's noisy, as you'd expect a super-powerful vacuum to be, so we don't recommend cleaning while trying to have a conversation.
+However, if you're looking for a versatile vacuum to clean vehicle floor mats or carpeted stairs, it's a suitable option.

 For power, performance, and reliability, the Hoover ONEPWR Cordless Handheld Vacuum can't be beat.
 Its powerful suction and large dustbin are hard to find in other handheld models, and when testing, we enjoyed that the tapered nozzle allows for efficient cleaning.
 If you're looking to spend a little less on a dustbuster, consider the Sun Joe Cordless Vacuum.
 In our experience, this vac is extremely lightweight, easy to use, and a great value.